bigjosh/DYI-Replacement-Motormount-for-ELEV-8/README.md

 ...which is a free program that can import DXF and export the SVG files my laster cutter craves!

-Saldy, Inkscape balked at the DXF (as often happens with DXF files) with a "POLYLINE encountered and ignored" error so no joy on this path.
+Sadly, Inkscape balked at the DXF (as often happens with DXF files) with a "POLYLINE encountered and ignored" error so no joy on this path.

 This must be my punishment for trying to use a cutting-edge web-based CAD tool.
 Serious people who want to get things done use use serious CAD workstations running serious tools like...